Forging: A Glossary of Terms

 Module

-decorative element (or fragment) taken as the basis for the construction of the same repetitive pattern.
+a decorative element (or fragment) taken as the basis for building up the same repeating pattern.

 Link (section)

-part of a metal fence or enclosure, bounded by two posts or posts.
+a part of a metal fence or enclosure bounded by two posts.

 Finishing for wrought iron products

-heat treatment of a metal product with prior application of special chemicals: acids and oils to its surface.
+heat treatment of a metal product after special chemicals, acids and oils, have been applied to its surface.
 As a result, the metal is covered with a blue-black oxide film.

 Etching

-obtaining a pattern, or an inscription on a piece of metal by applying a caustic chemical substance.
+producing a pattern or an inscription on a piece of metal by applying a caustic chemical substance.

 Inlaying